OpenEducationAnalytics/OpenEducationAnalytics/modules/creation-kit/readme.md

 3. PowerBI templates [add link to the PowerBU folder] for exploring, visualizing and deriving insights from the data.

 The [name of module] module [welcome contributions.](https://github.com/microsoft/OpenEduAnalytics/blob/main/CONTRIBUTING.md)

+This module was developed by [name of contributor] in partnership with [name of education system, if any].
+The architecture and reference implementation for all modules is built on [Azure Synapse Analytics](https://azure.microsoft.com/en-us/services/synapse-analytics/) - with [Azure Data Lake Storage](https://docs.microsoft.com/en-us/azure/storage/blobs/data-lake-storage-introduction) as the storage backbone,  and [Azure Active Directory](https://azure.microsoft.com/en-us/services/active-directory/) providing the role-based access control.

 # Legal Notices